 Cyclopentadiene undergoes a Diels-Alder reaction with itself to give dicyclopentadiene.
 This reaction is reversible, so cracking is accomplished using La Châtelier’s principle to drive the reverse reaction by distilling the cyclopentadiene monomer (b.p.
 42 °C) away from the dicyclopentadiene dimer (b.p.
 170 °C).
 The dimerization reaction is slow when the cyclopentadiene is kept cold, but it must be freshly prepared to successfully synthesize ferrocene.

-To a 25 mL round-bottom (RB), add a stir bar and 10 mL of dicyclopentadiene dimer.
+To a 25-mL round-bottom (RB), add a stir bar and 10 mL of dicyclopentadiene dimer.
 CAUTION: Be careful to only use dicyclopentadiene and cyclopentadiene in a fume hood because they are both stench chemicals.

 Attach the RB to a fractional distillation apparatus (see “Fractional Distillation” module in the Essentials of Organic Chemistry series), and place in an oil bath on a hot/stir plate.
 Be sure to have the collecting flasks in an ice bath.
 Clamp the apparatus in place.